 I had understood for some time that I was the patriarchal heir of the prophet Joseph Smith; but neither the Church or the Fundamentalists had an office in their organization for an heir of the prophet, so I considered it an honor with no responsibility.
 [Emphasis added]

-LeBaron perhaps had not yet thought of organizing an earthly Church of the Firstborn, or clearly elaborated his view of a Church of the Son and a Church of the Father which would later become a main tenet of his theology.
+LeBaron perhaps had not yet thought of organizing his earthly Church of the First-Born, or clearly elaborated his view of a Church of the Son and a Church of the Father which would later become a main tenet of his theology.

 In 1944, LeBaron was convicted with other 31 polygamists.
 While in prison, he heard a voice instructing him to have his defense independent from the other men because while they represented the priesthood line of Hyrum Smith, LeBaron represented the line of Joseph Smith.